Gameye/lgg-api-spec/README.md

-# Matchmaking API Spec
+# LatencyGG API Spec

-An OpenAPI spec for the Matchmaking API service.
+An OpenAPI spec for the LatencyGG API service.